ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 # LLM-Live2D-Desktop-Assitant

 ### Notice
-I’m currently working on the reconstruction co-work of the upstream repository (Open-LLM-Vtuber).
-Once the foundational reconstruction is complete, this repository (Electron version) will be updated accordingly.
+~~I’m currently working on the reconstruction co-work of the upstream repository (Open-LLM-Vtuber).
+Once the foundational reconstruction is complete, this repository (Electron version) will be updated accordingly.~~

+I may no longer update the repo because as I am transferring the Electron feature to the upstream repository.
+You can directly utilize the desktop mode in the upstream repository.

 ### 🤗Introduction